melanie531/SageMaker-Data-Wrangler-Example/README.md

 For this example, we'll be using our own generated track and user ratings data, but publicly available datasets/apis such as the [Million Song Dataset](http://millionsongdataset.com/) and open-source song ratings APIs are available for personal research purposes.
 A full end-to-end pipeline can be found in this [SageMaker example](https://github.com/aws/amazon-sagemaker-examples/tree/main/end_to_end/music_recommendation).

-## Experiment:

-`SageMaker DataWrangler` for exploratory data analysis (EDA) of feature columns and joining different data sources.

-`SageMaker Autopilot` to train and tune an optimal regression model.

 ## Pre-requisites:

-  * We need to ensure dataset (loan default prediction) for ML is uploaded to a data source.
+  * We need to ensure dataset (tracks and ratings dataset) for ML is uploaded to a data source (instructions to download the dataset to Amazon S3 is available in the following section).
   * Data source can be any one of the following options:
        * S3
        * Athena